cloudevents/spec/cesql/cesql_tck/README.md

 * `name`: Name of the test case
 * `expression`: Expression to test.
-* `result`: Expected result (optional).
+* `result`: Expected result (OPTIONAL).
 Can be a boolean, an integer or a string.
-* `error`: Expected error (optional).
+* `error`: Expected error (OPTIONAL).
 If absent, no error is expected.
-* `event`: Input event (optional).
+* `event`: Input event (OPTIONAL).
 If present, this is a valid event serialized in JSON format.
 If absent, when testing the expression, any valid event can be passed.
-* `eventOverrides`: Overrides to the input event (optional).
-This might be used when `event` is missing, in order to define only some specific values, while the other (required) attributes can be any value.
+* `eventOverrides`: Overrides to the input event (OPTIONAL).
+This might be used when `event` is missing, in order to define only some specific values, while the other (REQUIRED) attributes can be any value.

 The `error` values could be any of the following: